What Actually Happens During A Stroke?

 What Is A Stroke?

-A stroke is a neurological condition that occurs due to insufficient blood flow to a part of the brain.
+A stroke is a neurological condition involving a lack of oxygen to the brain.

 A stroke may occur for one of two reasons.